Blackbeard (miniseries): Production

-Despite being about the miniseries, the serial is largely a remake of Captain Blood (1935).
+Despite being a miniseries, the series is largely a remake of Captain Blood (1935).
 It was filmed by Living Films on location around Seattle, Washington.

 Home media

 It was released on DVD by Echo Bridge Entertainment on July 11, 2006.
-It was later released in an international DVD edition re-titled Pirates: The True Story of Blackbeard, though by the writers own admission little of the screenplay was actually true.
+It was later released in an international DVD edition re-titled Pirates: The True Story of Blackbeard, though by the writer's own admission little of the screenplay was actually true.